HugoDaniel/hugodaniel.com/content/posts/2021-01-26-the-life-of-a-web-component.md

 The Web Components spec is clear about [what a `constructor()` can do](https://html.spec.whatwg.org/multipage/custom-elements.html#custom-element-conformance).
 The limitations are many and entirely optional.
 It is a guideline when they say, <cite>"The element must not gain any attributes or children, as this violates the expectations of consumers who use the createElement or createElementNS methods.".</cite> It is entirely up to us to abide or not.

 Since I'm not too fond of code and rules, I tend to skip adding a constructor in most of my Web Components.
 I ask myself: "do I need an event listener?
 Can it be delegated elsewhere?
 Do I need shadow root encapsulation?
 What am I going to cook for dinner?
-What if food were Web Components?".
+If food were Web Components would it need to be constructed?".

 Anyway, delegating logic to the caller/parent is the long-honored approach of the lazy dev.
+Moving some logic to the component or code above usually makes things easier to remove while keeping it more uncomplicated down the hierarchy.

-Things also get simpler down the hierarchy and easier to maintain at the end of the day.
-The simple Web Component creation template would be something like:
+In this regard, the basic Web Component creation template would be something like:

 ```javascript
 class ImAWebComponent extends HTMLElement {